6 latest facts about Johnson & Johnson’s Ebola vaccine

 The proteins produced by the genetic code trigger an immune response against the Ebola virus without actually causing the disease itself.
 And because the carrier viruses are modified, they don’t cause illness either.

-Janssen's AdVac viral vector platform is the same technology that's being researched in its investigational SARS-CoV-2 vaccine candidate for the novel coronavirus, as well as in investigational vaccines being researched for HIV, RSV and Zika.
+Janssen’s AdVac viral vector platform is the same technology that was used in Johnson & Johnson’s Janssen COVID-19 Vaccine as well as in investigational vaccines being researched for HIV, RSV and Zika.

 In response to the Ebola outbreak in the DRC, Johnson & Johnson committed to donating up to 700,000 doses of its vaccine to people at risk in the DRC and the Republic of Rwanda